OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

 ## Members

 1. Community is built on a single principle "**Reciprocity**".
 "Those Who want help, give help".
 It is a two-way road where **beneficiaries** from services are **obligated** to support and contribute back to the community.
-2. All services in the Mind Map are limited to Trusted members (@Trusted) and above.
+2. This is the reason for "why most of the services in the Mind Map are limited to @Trusted and above?".

 ## Services